justcoded/form-handler/README.md

 ## Usage

 Imagine you have simple html website with a contact form and you want to process it.
+We have `name`, `email`, and `message` form fields.
 We will guide you through the whole process of creating PHP script to process a form request.

+### Examples

+You can check working examples inside `examples` folder of the package, start your investigate from `index.php` file (contains forms HTML).
+There you can find which files loaded next, when you submit forms.

 ### Init your environment